Parasgaming122/Reddit-Video-Maker/README.md

 - **16:9**: Standard YouTube format (1920x1080)
 - **9:16**: Vertical format for Shorts/Reels (1080x1920)

-### 6. Create Video
+### 6. Create Video with Auto Captions
-- Click "Generate Video" to combine audio and background
+- Click "Generate Video" to combine audio, background, and captions
+- Captions are automatically generated from your original text
+- TikTok-style captions (uppercase, bold, centered) are embedded in the video
-- Preview the final video before downloading
+- Preview the final video with captions before downloading
+- Download SRT caption files separately if needed

+## Caption Features

+### Auto Caption Generation
+- Captions are automatically generated from the original Reddit story text
+- Text is intelligently segmented into 3-6 word chunks for optimal readability
+- Timing is calculated based on audio duration for perfect synchronization
+- TikTok-style formatting: uppercase text with bold styling

+### Caption Styling
+- **Font**: Bold, uppercase text for maximum readability
+- **Position**: Centered on screen with proper margins
+- **Colors**: White text with black outline and semi-transparent background
+- **Timing**: Precisely synced with voiceover audio

 ## API Endpoints